sammi-turner/Flask-Journal-App/README.md

 This app is a fork of [this repo](https://github.com/jakerieger/FlaskIntroduction) for this [blog post](https://www.center-the-div.com/2020/06/notes-to-self-python-flask-database-app.html).

+# Checklist

+- Make sure than python is installed and on the $PATH
+- Make sure that pip is installed and on the $PATH
+- If you are NOT using a virtual environment, then make sure that all the modules listed in 'requirements.txt' are installed globally with pip.

 # To use the virtual environment

 Enter the following commands